Upcoming events

 We will be fishing these reservoirs and associated streams (these include the Left and Right Forks of Huntington Creek).
 Float tubes will help to access more of the reservoirs.
 This is a high elevation area where we can escape some of SLC valley heat.

 Target Species: Tiger, rainbow, cutthroat and brown trout.
-Tiger trout are prevalent in Huntington (it also includes Splake), while tIger, cutthroat and kokanee are present in Electric Lake.
+Tiger trout are prevalent in Huntington (it also includes Splake), while tiger, cutthroat and kokanee are present in Electric Lake.
 Brown trout are common in the streams.

 Drive time: 2 hrs., 110 miles.
 Link to location here: Huntington Reservoir - Google Maps